-Candida Lycett Green developed a passion for horses and The Ridgeway as a child and now, in her late sixties, she is finding her way back to the beginning again.
-The Way Home is the continuing story of her journey.
+Candida Lycett Green developed a passion for horses and The Ridgeway as a child and in her late sixties, she was finding her way back to the beginning again.
+The Way Home is the story of her journey.

 The cloud which ran across the downs a few evenings ago was unlike anything I have ever seen before.
 It looked like bonfire smoke blown sideways by a fast wind and it seemed to emanate not from the sky, but from the land.
 It ran for miles, thin, wild and disparate.
 Sideways rain came with it.
 Tonight the willow trees along the stream are waving to and fro in the wind and making a sound like the sea, the undersides of their leaves showing almost white.
 There must be a thousand shades of green all around in the hawthorn hedges, the meadow grass, the ferns, and the apple trees in the orchard – Hookers green, Chrome, Sap and Cadmium and names I know not.